Retirement Social Security

 Tax Social Security: No

-Housing can be a major factor for retirees in the nation’s capital.
-Washington, D.C., ranks second in the housing cost of living index, only behind Hawaii.
+Housing can be a major factor for retirees in the nation's capital.
+Washington, D.C., ranks third in the housing cost of living index, only behind Hawaii and Massachusetts.

 Hawaii